Reimagining Our Libraries

 The Fox Library is a neighborhood hub that many consider an extension of their living room or playroom.
 The Friends of Fox formed to support the facility through a budget crisis over a decade ago and the branch has seen modest improvements–and a lot of foot traffic–in the years since.
 The Fox has a nostalgia factor of mid-century modern charm, a great collection of materials for all ages, and the ever-popular Little Fox Shop.
 Imagine a modernized branch library with a community room you could access in a wheelchair or motorized scooter, or with a stroller.

 We look forward to engaging the community to hear what you would like the libraries to look like in the future.
-The first public meetings will take place on Tuesday June 13 at 7:00 p.m. at the Fox Library and Wednesday, June 21 at 7:00 p.m. in the Robbins Library Community Room.
-There will be plenty of other opportunities to share your vision and we are excited to begin this journey together.
+The first public meetings took place on Tuesday June 13 at 7:00 p.m. at the Fox Library and Wednesday, June 21 at 7:00 p.m. in the Robbins Library Community Room, and a survey was offered in June.
+There will be other opportunities to share your ideas and we are excited to move along on this journey together.
 The esteemed firm of Ann Beha Architects is at the helm, guiding our process.
 Also helping to steer is the Reimagining Our Libraries Working Group, consisting of representatives from library support groups, library staff, Town staff and Library Trustees.

 We are grateful to have the Arlington Libraries Foundation, the Friends of the Robbins Library, the Friends of Fox Library and many other supporters to help us eventually make these visions a reality.